ahmedheikal173/AES/README.md

 including substitution, permutation, and mixing.
 To encrypt or decrypt data, the Verilog code takes in a 128-bit key, which is expanded into a series of round keys using a key schedule.
-The round keys are then used in each round of the AES algorithm to transform the data block
+The round keys are then used in each round of the AES algorithm to transform the data block.